Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 ### Step 2: Finding the ESP IP Address

-Press the sensything ON/OFF button and it will output the ESP IP address once the code is uploaded on the Serial Monitor.
+Turn ON/OFF button in sensything and it will output the ESP IP address once the code is uploaded on the Serial Monitor.

 ![Arduino serial monitor](images//Arduino serial monitor.png)